-If you are new to online therapy, Betterhelp is a great place to start.
-It’s the best online therapy site out there and also extremely affordable.
+If you are new to online therapy, BetterHelp is a great place to start.
+It’s the best online therapy site out there and is also extremely affordable.
 The level of therapy is high, and the platform itself is modern and very easy to use.

-Betterhelp’s biggest downside when it comes to affordability is the fact they do not accept insurance.
-That said, between the free trial option and the large discount on your first month there, the prices are still very competitive.
+BetterHelp’s biggest downside when it comes to affordability is the fact they do not accept insurance.
+That said, between the generous welcome promo and their financial aid programs, the prices are still very competitive.

 It is also worth noting that BetterHelp is the most cost-effective platform if you are looking for a more niche focused therapy.
 As part of their network, they also operate Teen Counseling, Regain and Pride Counseling – which offer the cheapest therapy solutions for teens, couples and the LGBTQ+ community respectively.
 Pricing is the same as BetterHelp, and you can still apply for the financial aid program.

-When it comes to which platform is the best for online therapy in general, Talkspace and Betterhelp are neck in neck.
-In the end, we feel like Betterhelp has the slight edge (see our Betterhelp vs Talkspace comparison), but when it comes to price, Talkspace is the better choice.
+When it comes to which platform is the best for online therapy in general, Talkspace and BetterHelp are almost tied.
+In the end, we feel like BetterHelp has the slight edge (see our BetterHelp vs Talkspace comparison), but when it comes to price, Talkspace might actually be the better choice.